 Set clear goals and objectives

-The first step in keyword research is reflecting on your goals and objectives of the business.
+The first step in keyword research is reflecting on the goals and objectives of the business.
 Take your time, and try to brainstorm and write down the following:

 - What is your business mission statement?